 But Rodney Weber, the project’s developer, asserted that Edgewater is “what is right for Beacon economically and for the people.”
 Weber said that because many young people are unable to afford rent in the city, Edgewater’s studio and one-bedroom apartments would give them “that edge to get forward, to start something new.”

 Christian Campbell agreed, saying that people are “falling in love” with Beacon “but right now they don’t have an entryway,” while Dan Aymar-Blair cautioned that “in a couple of years, when you’re on the other side of the river, you’re going to look at Beacon and say, ‘What did Beacon do to itself?
 It used to be so beautiful there.’ ”

 A vote had been scheduled on the density calculation for that night, but City Attorney Nick Ward-Willis recommended that the council discuss the proposal further.
 If the council grants the special-use permit, the developer would return to the Planning Board for site plan approval.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.